Introduction to Internet Security Protocols

 1. SSL Protocol

-SSL Protocol stands for Secure Socket Layer protocol, which is an internet security protocol used for exchanging the information between a web browser and a web server in a secure manner.
+SSL Protocol stands for Secure Socket Layer Protocol, an internet security protocol that securely exchanges information between a web browser and a web server.
 It provides two basic security services like authentication and confidentiality.
-SSL protocol has become the world’s most popular web security mechanism, all major web browsers support SSL.
-Secure socket layer protocol is considered as an additional layer in TCP/IP protocol suite.
+SSL protocol has become the world’s most popular web security mechanism; all major web browsers support SSL.
+The additional TCP/IP protocol suite layer is the Secure Socket Layer (SSL) protocol.
 It is located between the application layer and the transport layer.
-SSL has three sub protocols namely Handshake Protocol, Record Protocol, and Alert Protocol.
+SSL has three sub-protocols: Handshake, Record, and Alert Protocol.

-OpenSSL is an open source implementation of the Secure Socket Layer protocol.
-OpenSSL is subject to four remotely exploitable buffer overflow.
-Buffer overflow vulnerabilities allow attackers to execute arbitrary code on the target computer with a privilege level of OpenSSL process as well as providing opportunities for launching a denial of service attack.
+OpenSSL is an open-source implementation of the Secure Socket Layer protocol.
+OpenSSL is subject to four remotely exploitable buffer overflows.
+Buffer overflow vulnerabilities allow attackers to execute arbitrary code on the target computer with a privilege level of OpenSSL process and provide opportunities for launching a denial of service attack.

 2. TLS Protocol

 TLS stands for Transport Layer Security, which is an internet security protocol.
-TLS is an IETF standardization initiative whose goal is to come out with an internet standard version of SSL.
-To standardized SSL, Netscape handed the protocol to IETF.
+TLS is an IETF standardization initiative aiming to develop an internet standard version of SSL.
+To standardize SSL, Netscape handed the protocol to IETF.
 The idea and implementation are quite similar.
-Transport layer security protocol uses a pseudo random function to create a master secret.
-TLS also has three sub protocols same as SSL protocol – Handshake Protocol, Record Protocol, and Alert Protocol.
-In Handshake Protocol some details are changed, Record Protocol uses HMAC, Alert protocol newly added features like record overflow, Unknown CA, Decryption failed, Decode error, Access denied, Export restrictions, Protocol version, insufficient security, internal error.
+Transport layer security protocol uses a pseudo-random function to create a master secret.
+TLS also has three sub-protocols like SSL protocol – Handshake Protocol, Record Protocol, and Alert Protocol.
+In Handshake Protocol, some details are changed; Record Protocol uses HMAC, Alert protocol newly added features like record overflow, Unknown CA, Decryption failed, Decode error, Access denied, Export restrictions, Protocol version, insufficient security, and internal error.
 Transport layer security is defined in RFC 2246.

 3. SHTTP

-SHTTP stands for Secure HyperText Transfer Protocol, is a set of security mechanism defined for protecting internet traffic.
-It also includes data entry forms and internet based transaction.
+SHTTP stands for Secure HyperText Transfer Protocol, which defines a set of security mechanisms for protecting internet traffic.
+It also includes data entry forms and internet-based transactions.
 Services provided by SHTTP are quite similar to SSL protocol.
-Secure HyperText Transfer Protocol works at the application layer, and therefore tightly coupled with HTTP.
+Secure HyperText Transfer Protocol works at the application layer, therefore tightly coupled with HTTP.
 SHTTP supports both authentication and encryption of HTTP traffic between the client and the server.
-Encryption and digital signature format used in SHTTP have the origins in the PEM (Privacy Enhanced Mail) protocol.
+Encryption and digital signature format used in SHTTP originated in the PEM (Privacy Enhanced Mail) protocol.
 SHTTP works at the level of an individual message.
 It can encrypt and sign an individual message.

 4. SET Protocol

-SET Protocol stands for Secure Electronic Transaction protocol is an open encryption and security mechanism designed for protecting the eCommerce transaction over the internet.
-SET is not a payment system, it is a security protocol used over the internet for secure transaction.
+SET Protocol for Secure Electronic Transaction Protocol is an open encryption and security mechanism designed for protecting eCommerce transactions over the internet.
+SET is not a payment system but a security protocol used over the Internet for secure transactions.

 The SET protocol provides the following services: